jdoleary/Spellmasons/docs/TasksCurrent.md

 - optimize: Ihave duplicate units, pickups, and doodads in save due to serailizeForSaving having them in the underworld and extracting them to the top level too

 ## Stretch Content
+- Target all (corpse, unit, or pickup based on first selection - but it also targets you)
+- summon spells
+- unlimited range (also target yourself)
+- blood archer - fires 3 times (at different enemies if available)
+- perk: increase attack range - cut health in half
 - feature: secondary spellbar
 - Idea: "oh shit button": double the amount of mana you have this level but it reduces by half next level. " Break glass in case of emergency.
 Deal with the devil
 - Idea: Amplify spell: makes "multicast"